 For ages, it has been a common phenomenon that an application or software that is running absolutely smoothly in your machine at home is not working in the machine at your office.
-So you have to spend hours debugging problems and trying if it would work.
+So you have to spend hours debugging problems and trying if they would work.
 As most applications are developed in local development environments, this has been a common problem.
 However, an Isolated Development Environment can easily solve this problem.

 An Isolated Development Environment has three features.